 There are literally thousands of campaigns running on Kickstarter and Indiegogo – why should people support your campaign?
 This is a fundamental question you need to answer in your press release.

-Here are a few essential tips on how to write a good press release for your crowdfunding campaign on Kickstarter and Indiegogo.
+Here are a few essential tips on how to write a good press release for your crowdfunding marketing or campaign on Kickstarter and Indiegogo.

 Gather All Factual Information in One Place

 A press release is like a news report and consists of factual information.
 When you write a press release, the first thing to do is to make sure you have all your information in one place.